Image: Espiritu Santo Island

 A healthy, rocky reef in the Sea of Cortez.

 A generation ago, SCUBA diving pioneer and underwater filmmaker Jacques Cousteau famously dubbed the Sea of Cortez “The World’s Aquarium.”
-He’s honored with a larger-than-life bronze statue on the boardwalk in downtown La Paz, the capital of Baja, Mexico.
+He’s honoured with a larger-than-life bronze statue on the boardwalk in downtown La Paz, the capital of Baja, Mexico.
 Today, Cousteau might not recognize his beloved aquarium because now it is near the brink of collapse due to under-enforced regulations and severe overfishing.
 But, thanks to Mike and the tireless champions at SeaWatch, we are beginning to see a reversal of this harm and a restoration of the beauty and abundance in the Sea of Cortez.

 Please click here to read more about this amazing organization.